canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 context within which we can access an object's properties without having to use dot notation.
 Including a Section in a template reduces the amount of typing you are required to do, and reduces the possibility for error as well.
-The example above contains a Section, the "MenuText" section.
+The example above contains a Section, the "currentRestaurant" section.
 Sections begin with {{#...}} and end with {{/...}}.

 The Section key should map to either an object or an array.
-All of the keys contained in the Section object can be referenced without having to use dot notation.
-If we hadn't used a Section, for example, we would have had to write
-{{MenuText.Restaurants}} for our key.
-Because we used a section, however, we only have to write {{Restaurants}}, and Stache does the rest for us.

 <a name="conditionallogic"></a>
 ### Conditional Logic